brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 8.18.1 =
+* BUGFIX: unable to register a player with a new club with an existing date of birth
+* BUGFIX: remove redundant order of play code

 = 8.18.0 =
 * BUGFIX: calculate win pct only when played matches
 * UPDATE: notify admin when user added to club